 - During deployment you will need to select the number of network cards, and the networks for them.
 Often one network is enough but be sure what you choose.
 I chose only one.

 - In the Customize template screen, you will need to configure your networking along with forward rules that I am going to ignore right now since I am not sure.
-Also set your passwords too.
+Also set your passwords too. (in version 3.6 the complexity of config has increased and more options too.)

 - Once it is finished deploying power it up.